 second coming –

-The book of Revelation is about the manifestation of the spiritual realm into
+The book of Revelation is about manifesting the spiritual realm into

-the natural realm, the fulfillment of Old Testament prophecy regarding the end
+the natural realm and fulfilling Old Testament prophecy regarding the end

 of days.
 One of the purposes of Jesus coming in the flesh was to bear witness